Profile and Practice Areas

 Condominium and Single Family Home Construction Defect Litigation

-The firm’s litigation attorneys are highly experienced representing both sides involved in construction defect matters.
-In particular they have litigated issues arising from water leaks and intrusions for several decades.
+The firm’s litigation attorneys are highly experienced representing both sides involved in construction defect matters for several decades.
+In particular they have litigated issues arising from water leaks and intrusions, including defective stucco.
 Their clients have included individual home and condominium owners, homeowner and condominium owner associations, developers, contractors, and subcontractors throughout Delaware.

 The attorneys in Cooch and Taylor’s litigation department regularly represent individual and institutional investors in matters involving Delaware General Corporation Law.
 They have significant experience in enforcing shareholders’ rights and protecting their interests through class actions, derivative suits, and Section 220 demands and litigation.
 Representing members and managers, they also litigate matters involving limited liability companies and limited partnerships.
 Cooch and Taylor’s attorneys have litigated these matters in Delaware’s Court of Chancery, the United States District Court for the District of Delaware, and Delaware’s Supreme Court.